island-is/island.is/handbook/repository/system-e2e.md

 ## 😬 Tricky element searching

 Some apps, like service-portal and application-system-form, load their components _very_ asynchronously.
-This can be an issue when targeting some elements, but they don’t appear on the first page load, but instead load after the basic page has loaded.
+This can be an issue when targeting some elements, but they do not appear on the first page load, but instead load after the basic page has loaded.

 In such cases you can wait for the elements to exist with `page.waitFor*`: